-Within broad Federal rules, States enjoy a measure of flexibility to determine "eligible" groups, types and range of services, payment levels for services, and administrative and operating procedures.
+Within broad Federal rules, States enjoy a measure of flexibility to determine "eligible groups, types and range of services, payment levels for services, and administrative and operating procedures.
 However, the Medicaid statute sets forth a number of requirements, including income and resource limitations that apply to individuals who wish to receive medical assistance under the State plan.
 Individuals who do not meet the applicable requirements are not eligible for "medical assistance" under the State plan.

 In particular, §1901 of the Social Security Act sets forth that appropriations under that title are "[f]or the purpose of enabling each State, as far as practicable under the conditions in such State, to furnish medical assistance on behalf of families with dependent children and of aged, blind or disabled individuals whose incomes and resources are insufficient to meet the costs of necessary medical services...."
 Section 1902 sets forth the criteria for State plan approval.
-As part of a State plan, § 1902(a) (13) (A) (iv) requires that a State plan provide for a public process for determination of payment under the plan for, inter alia, hospital services which in the case of hospitals,
+As part of a State plan, § 1902(a) (13)(A)(iv) requires that a State plan provide for a public process for determination of payment under the plan for, inter alia, hospital services which in the case of hospitals, take into account (in a manner consistent with section 1923) the situation of hospitals which serve a disproportionate number of low-income patients with special needs.
+Notably, § 1905(a) states that for purposes of this title "the term 'medical assistance' means the payment of part or all of the costs' of the certain specified "care and medical services" and the identification of the individuals for whom such payment may be made.

-Section 1902(a) (10) of the Act.